Sitting volleyball

 Sitting volleyball is a form of volleyball for athletes with a disability organized by World ParaVolley.
 As opposed to standing volleyball, sitting volleyball players must sit on the floor to play.

 History

 Sitting volleyball was invented in the Netherlands by the Dutch Sport Committee in 1956 as a rehabilitation sport for injured soldiers.

-In 1958, the first international sitting volleyball contact was held between Germany and Dutch clubteams.
+In 1958, the first international sitting volleyball contact was held between Germany and Dutch club teams.

 It was created as a combination of volleyball and sitzball, a German sport with no net and seated players.
 Sitting volleyball first appeared in the 1976 Summer Paralympics as a demonstration sport for athletes with impaired mobility, and both standing and sitting volleyball became officially included as medal sports in the 1980 Summer Paralympics.
 Women's sitting volleyball was added for the 2004 Summer Paralympics.

 After the London 2012 games, VolleySLIDE was founded by Matt Rogers to promote and develop the sport globally.
 Eight men's and eight women's teams competed in the 2020 Tokyo Paralympic Games.